• Insights

 Therefore, other criteria are used:

 When we are testing a product, we first ask ourselves this question: “Is this working the way it is supposed to work?”
-In other words, is the actual behavior of product being tested aligned with the intended behavior?
+In other words, is the actual behavior of the product being tested aligned with the intended behavior?
 Is it meeting expectations?
-If the answer is yes, that’s great.
-If the answer is no, then there’s repair work to be done.
+If the answer is yes, that's great.
+If the answer is no, then there's repair work to be done.

 Human error means mistakes in development are inevitable, which means that every product needs to be tested, before it can be recommended for use and relied upon by end users.
 As Stephen Hawking wisely put it, “One of the basic rules of the universe is that nothing is perfect.
 Perfection simply doesn't exist...
 Without imperfection, neither you nor I would exist.”

 Part of prioritizing the repairs required by quality assurance is evaluating the risks associated with any errors.
-Risk is a factor that might lead to negative consequences in the future, and it generally expressed as a probability indicating how likely certain consequences are to come to fruition and how they will influence the system as a whole.
-The definition of risk also includes the probability of a potential problem — something that has not happened yet and might never happen.
-Not all mistakes are equally harmful, and risk levels might vary greatly for different types of software.
+Risk is a factor that might lead to negative consequences in the future, and it is generally expressed as a probability indicating how likely certain consequences are to come to fruition and how they will influence the system as a whole.

-For example, consider how a simply typo might lead to very different types of consequences depending on the context.
-A typo in a social media post about your recent vacation will lead to nothing more than a little mocking from your friends, at the very worst.
-But what if, when a scientific journal publishes a paper on most recent cancer research, the author mistypes a key statistic?
-This scenario could lead to the author’s or publication’s loss of credibility — or worse, it could lead to healthcare practitioners making decisions based on false data.
-Similar scenarios (and similarly various outcomes) are possible in software development as well.
-Bugs might be harmful to a lesser or higher degree, depending on the circumstances.
+For example, consider how a simple typo might lead to different consequences depending on the context.
+A typo in a social media post may lead to a little mocking from your friends.
+But what if a scientific journal publishes a paper on cancer research with a mistyped key statistic?
+This scenario could lead to a loss of credibility, or worse, it could lead to healthcare practitioners making decisions based on false data.

-As we grow more reliant on software in our daily lives, bugs in that software can be a significant obstacle to our everyday activities — from storing sensitive information and providing entertainment to making out payments from the couch.
-We have all been there: a text editor acting up when the deadline for school project is approaching, a credit card payment failing for no apparent reason, or a website simply not loading.
-It’s the disruption caused by these bugs that make quality assurance so important.
-It is the job of professionals to find and report errors they can be fixed.
-Bugs are inevitable — as Albert Einstein said, “Anyone who has never made a mistake has never tried anything new.”
+It is the job of professionals to find and report errors so they can be fixed.
+Bugs are inevitable and as Albert Einstein said, “Anyone who has never made a mistake has never tried anything new.”
 However, with effective quality assurance measures in place, the fixes should be inevitable, too.

 Contributor